phisau/RaspberryKivyPlayer/README.md

-Raspberry Pi Kivy Media Player
+# Description
+Simple Raspberry Pi Kivy Media Player.
+It uses Kivy as the Gui Builder, which is written in Python.
+You can define three radio stations and a path to your music folder directory.

 # Install
 Kivy doesn't run on Python3.8, yet.
 So create a virtual envorenment with Python 3.7 or Python 3.6, then download the repository.